johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 # **1\.
 Introduction**

-The Domain Name System (DNS) primarily relies on UDP and TCP for communication between recursive resolvers and authoritative servers.
+The Domain Name System (DNS) primarily relies on UDP and TCP for communication between resolvers and authoritative servers.
+While these protocols are well-established, there is a growing interest in leveraging modern transport protocols like DNS over TLS (DoT)
-While these protocols are well-established, there is a growing interest in leveraging modern transport protocols like DNS over TLS (DoT) {{!RFC7858}}, DNS over HTTPS (DoH) {{!RFC9461}} and DNS over QUIC (DoQ) {{!RFC9250}} to enhance privacy, security, and performance.
+{{!RFC7858}}, DNS over HTTPS (DoH) {{!RFC9461}} and DNS over QUIC (DoQ) {{!RFC9250}} to enhance privacy, security, and performance.

 Existing efforts to signal service connection information, such as the SVCB and HTTPS DNS records {{!RFC9460}} {{!RFC9461}}, primarily focus